Griffin-Group/vestacrystparser/_sources/file_format.md.txt

 Transformation matrix of this phase's coordinate system.

+- 1st-4th rows: Affine transformation matrix for the orientation of the phase.
+Only the linear component is used.
 - 5th row: 3 floats, translation.
-Is the (x,y,z) of the global coordinates minus the (x,y,z) of this phase, as specified in `LSTRANSL`.
-Actually, that's only true in orthorhombic coordinates.
-Reality is actually rather complicated.
+Is the (x,y,z) of the global coordinates minus the (x,y,z) of this phase, as specified in `LTRANSL`, in global Cartesian coordinates.
+The default orientation of a phase is set so that [1 0 0] axis is parallel to x and the [0 1 0] axis is in the x-y plane.

+For orientation, transform to Cartesian (?), normalise all vectors, construct the third vector from the cross product of 1st and 2nd, then
+`LMATRIX = {v1, v2, v1xv2}_global @ {v1, v2, v1xv2}_local^-1`
+(TODO: Test with non-cubic cell.)

+For translation, (x,y,z)_global - CELL @ (x,y,z)_local.
+(TODO: Check with non-trivial orientation.)

 e.g.
 ```